c2mon/c2mon/docs/docs/overview/tags.md

 More information about that topic is provided in [Creating a new DAQ module from scratch](/user-guide/daq-api/DAQ_module_developer_guide).

-> **Please note!**
+> **Please note!** <br>

->    Many functionalities in the C2MON server are only available for data points with primitive type values, such as Floats or Strings.
+Many functionalities in the C2MON server are only available for data points with primitive type values, such as Floats or Strings.
 However, the core C2MON could handle more complex data type without too many changes.
 DataTag values are stored as simple Java Objects.

 # The RuleTag